icemiliang/pyvot/README.md

-# PyVot : Python Variatioanl Optimal Transport
+# PyVot : Python Variational Optimal Transportation
 This package includes the prototype codes for reproducing the map in Figure 4 (b) of the paper:

 Mi, Liang, Wen Zhang, Xianfeng Gu, and Yalin Wang.
 "Variational Wasserstein Clustering."
 In Proceedings of the European Conference on Computer Vision (ECCV), pp. 322-337.
 2018.